theREALdebater/eclat/doc/eclat/c.md

 -----------------------------------------------------------------------------------------------
 # C

+The __ECLAT-C__ compiler supports compilation of C source text.

-ECLAT supports the C17 standard (ISO/IEC 9899:2017) version of the C language.
+It expects syntax based on the C17 standard (ISO/IEC 9899:2017) version of the C language, and is accompanied by a standard library that is based on C17 but with many additions aimed at supporting a broad range of typical C software.

 .....